 The SS-520 debuted in January 1998 from Kagoshima, and ISAS also flew it from Svalbard, Spitsbergen, Norway, to send a payload into the cusp region of the geomagnetosphere.

 The fourth vehicle, SS-520-4, has been modified with an small third stage to create a modest picosat launcher, which can put a 4 kg 3U CubeSat into a 180 km × 1500 km orbit with an inlination of 31°.
 It is a technology demonstration with so serial production planned.
 The mission failed due to a burned-through cable chanel.
-A repeat of the failed mission, SS-520-5 was successfully launched in February 2018.
+A repeat of the failed mission, SS-520-5 has successfully been launched in February 2018.
 It was apparently partially funded by the industry, possibly Canon Electronics, who builds the avionics.

 |Launch Vehicle||Stage 1||Stage 2||Stage 3|